ArceLopera/m8sp/README.md

 The application asks for an integer input and print a list of all pairs of players whose height in inches adds up to that target.
 If no matches are found, the application will print "No matches found"

 ## Technologies
-Project is created in python and uses the requests and collections modules:
+Project is created in python and uses the requests and collections modules.

 ## Setup